opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

     3. Set the Field Guide to be used as reference to set the center in the correct place, and to match the shape of the pegbar holes.

-    4. Choose Scan & Cleanup > Preview Cleanup to preview the process.
+    4. Choose Scan & Cleanup > Preview Cleanup to preview the process in the Viewer.

 .. _other_cleanup_parameters:

 Other Cleanup Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The Cleanup page contains also other parameters that can be activated regardless of the autocenter, as they will affect processed images even if the Autocenter option is not activated.
+The Cleanup pane contains also other parameters that can be activated regardless of the autocenter, as they will affect processed images even if the Autocenter option is not activated.
 Parameters are the following:

-- Rotate rotates the image by 90° steps clockwise.
+- Rotate, rotates the image by 90° steps clockwise.
 It can be used to set the right orientation for images scanned with a different direction in order to fit the scanner bed.

-- Flip mirrors the image horizontally, vertically or both, according to the activated options.
+- Flip, mirrors the image horizontally, vertically or both, according to the activated options.
 It can be used, for example, when processing a shadow level drawn on the other side of the paper where the character level is drawn, in order to match the two animation levels later.

-- Save in lets you define the folder where the cleaned up drawings are saved.
+- Save In, lets you define the folder where the cleaned up drawings are saved.
 By default it is set to the +drawings default folder of the current project (see  :ref:`Project Default Folders <project_default_folders>`  ).

 .. _defining_line_processing_parameters: